Post–World War II anti-fascism: Germany

-Republic of Ireland
+Ireland

 Anti-fascist groups have emerged in the Republic of Ireland to oppose far-right and alt-right groups such as the National Party, Irish Freedom Party, Identity Ireland and Pegida Ireland, which lack significant public or electoral support but stage occasional rallies and are active online.

 Anti-Fascist Action (AFA) Ireland is one group, while an alliance called Le Chéile (Irish: "together") was founded in 2020 to combat the far-right.

 PhD student Jonathan Arlow has written on the topic, saying "in the absence of effective extreme right forces, anti-fascism acts as a form of prophylactic action.
 In effect, the aim of this activism is to deny political space to extreme right micro groups before they become a popular force or a more serious political threat."

 Netherlands

 A well-known Dutch anti-fascist research group is the anti-fascist research group Kafka.
 The Netherlands also has several chapters of the international network Anti-Fascist Action (AFA / Antifa).
 Another anti-fascist association in the Netherlands is AFVN / Bond van Anti-fascisten (Dutch League of Former Resistants and Anti-Fascists), founded in 1968 by Communist resistance fighters from the Second World War, to warn against resurging fascism.

 From 2000 onwards, the AFVN protested several fascist-inspired events and phenomena.
 The re-appearance of a Dutch opera-singer Johannes Heesters, who performed for the Nazis and was even photographed when visiting Dachau concentration camp and befriending SS-officers, led to loud protest that were nationally published.

-AFVN and others

 The AFVN has had numerous successes, although the group remains relatively small.
 It effectively uses publicity as its main tool of influence.
 Some of the actions and events include the following: